7 Tips to a Successful Implementation of Your New CRM System

 2. Project manager

-When you are implementing a new CRM system the most important person is the one that has the overall management and the mandate to run the project.
+When you are implementing a new CRM system (or if you have just switched to a new system) the most important person is the one that has the overall management and the mandate to run the project.
 The selected person should drive the project so that the steps get done and the goals are met.
 It does not have to be someone from the management, but a do-er with enthusiasm, passion and focus on details.

 A super-user or a CRM responsible is not the same as a project manager.
 This is the person in your organization which is assigned as the super-user of your new system.
 He or she just loves the new system and wants to learn everything about.